FelipeAfonso/go-htmx-starter/README.md

 I didn't like any of the current GO/HTMX starter out there, so I decided to build my own.
 I hadn't found any templates out there that had proper hot reloading, which IMO is very important for UI work.
 So, my goal was to create the simplest base I could start working with.

-The HR definitively jank, but it works most of the time.
+This is a Go Fiber boilerplate, that combines Vite/Air to handle Hot Reloading, improving the dev experience.
+It uses Tailwindcss@v4 (with the Prettier plugin to sort classes); Vite to handle bundling of JS dependencies; and Bun to handle the installation of new dependencies.

 ## Development